JAForbes/sum-type/readme.md

 #### Why is the source code ES5?

-So many problems are solved by just using ES5 for librarie source code.
+So many problems are solved by just using ES5 for library source code.
+When things settle down that may change.

 #### Why is this library on GitLab?

 GitLab is open source, it has built in CI.
 It's got a better UI and UX.
-The real question I have, is why is your code not on GitLab?
+I always hope other libraries move to GitLab so I thought why not make the move myself.